 Are you hoping to move into management, enhance your business knowledge and skills, change employment, or build on your degree?
 A Certificate in Professional Management may be your ticket to success.
 In this program, you will examine key principles of business and their interrelationships in local, national and global world settings.
 Learn key management skills that foster communication, teamwork and problem solving in the workplace.
 Become more effective in your workplace today.

-The Specialization in Construction Management develops the competencies needed to effectively manage construction projects.
+The Certificate in Professional Management specializing in Construction Management develops the competencies needed to effectively manage construction projects.
 The program focuses on the legal, regulatory and technical aspects of construction while developing the skills and knowledge you need in business, management, and interpersonal relations.

 - Work, or aspire to work, in management